ReneVolution/renevolution.github.io/_posts/2013-07-20-get-the-latest-ffmpeg-on-os-x.markdown

 Now we will go and get the latest FFmpeg from Git and download it to the **/tmp** folder as we will not not need it anymore after compiling.

-So, first change the directory to /tmp with $ cd /tmp  and get FFmpeg using {% ihighlight text %}$ git clone git://source.ffmpeg.org/ffmpeg.git ffmpeg{% endihighlight %}.
-If you have no git installed, you can install it using Homebrew with {% ihighlight text %}$ brew install git{% endihighlight %} and try it again.
+So, first change the directory to /tmp with $ cd /tmp  and get FFmpeg using {% highlight text %}$ git clone git://source.ffmpeg.org/ffmpeg.git ffmpeg{% endhighlight %}.
+If you have no git installed, you can install it using Homebrew with {% highlight text %}$ brew install git{% endhighlight %} and try it again.
 The complete source code should now be available in **/tmp/ffmpeg**.

 ## Build your configure command